yoctoproject/poky/documentation/ref-manual/terms.rst

       builds.
 The area is created when you ``source`` the setup environment script that is found in the Source Directory (i.e. :ref:`ref-manual/structure:\`\`oe-init-build-env\`\``).
 The
-      :term:`TOPDIR` variable points to the Build Directory.
+      :term:`TOPDIR` variable points to the :term:`Build Directory`.

-      You have a lot of flexibility when creating the Build Directory.
+      You have a lot of flexibility when creating the :term:`Build Directory`.
       Following are some examples that show how to create the directory.
 The examples assume your :term:`Source Directory` is named ``poky``:

-         -  Create the Build Directory inside your Source Directory and let the name of the Build Directory default to ``build``:
+         -  Create the :term:`Build Directory` inside your Source Directory and let the name of the :term:`Build Directory` default to ``build``:

             .. code-block:: shell

                $ cd poky
                $ source oe-init-build-env

-         -  Create the Build Directory inside your home directory and specifically name it ``test-builds``:
+         -  Create the :term:`Build Directory` inside your home directory and specifically name it ``test-builds``:

             .. code-block:: shell

                $ source poky/oe-init-build-env test-builds

-         -  Provide a directory path and specifically name the Build Directory.
+         -  Provide a directory path and specifically name the :term:`Build Directory`.
 Any intermediate folders in the pathname must exist.
-            This next example creates a Build Directory named ``YP-&DISTRO;`` within the existing directory ``mybuilds``:
+This next example creates a :term:`Build Directory` named ``YP-&DISTRO;`` within the existing directory ``mybuilds``:

             .. code-block:: shell